 Applicants to the Master's program in English must hold a bachelor's degree from an institution accredited by one of the regional accrediting agencies and should have a 3.0 average in English.

 At least two of your three letters of recommendation should come from English faculty with whom you have studied as an undergraduate.
 The third letter can come from an employer or from a faculty member who taught you in an area other than literature.

-The writing sample should be a work of literary analysis that is at least ten pages long.
+The writing sample should be a work of literary analysis that is 10 - 20 pages long.
 It should demonstrate your ability to articulate a clear, specific argument and to support that argument through close readings of a literary text or texts.
 It is preferable if the sample also makes reference to secondary critical sources, but this is not a requirement.